The 11 Best Day Trips From Auckland

 Waiheke Island

-Although Waiheke is technically part of Auckland, it feels like it’s a world away from its busy neighbour.
-Just a 40-minute ferry ride from the city centre, the bohemian island is famous for its numerous wineries.
-With its tranquil scenery, quirky art galleries and picturesque beaches, there is also plenty to do in between wine tastings.
+Although Waiheke is technically part of Auckland, it feels a world away from its bustling neighbour.
+Just a 40-minute ferry ride from the city centre, this bohemian island is famous for its numerous wineries.
+With tranquil scenery, quirky art galleries, and picturesque beaches, there is plenty to do between wine tastings.

-One way of taking the hassle out of getting around Waiheke is to join a guided tour.
-For example, this half-day tour of Waiheke features a visit to three vineyards, lunch and a stop at the beautiful Onetangi beach.
+One way to eliminate the hassle of getting around Waiheke is to join a guided tour.
+For example, this half-day tour includes visits to three vineyards and a lunch stop at a seaside restaurant in Onetangi.

 Waitakere Ranges

 Another popular destination for day trips from Auckland is the Waitakere Ranges.
-A playground for nature lovers, this region is home to a lush forest, unique wildlife, beautiful waterfalls and incredible black sand beaches.
+A playground for nature lovers, this region is home to lush forests, unique wildlife, beautiful waterfalls, and incredible black sand beaches.

 Rangitoto Island

-You can book your Rangitoto Island round trip ferry pass on the Fullers website (the official ferry service).
+You can book your Rangitoto Island round trip ferry pass on the Fullers website, the official operator.

 Matakana